Andy Spade: Early life and education

 Spade was born in Michigan, the middle child in a family of three brothers.
 His younger brother is actor and comedian David Spade.
-The family moved to Arizona when Andy Spade was 6.
+The family moved to Arizona when Andy was six.
 He attended Arizona State University, where he met his future wife.
 During college, he and a friend founded the advertising firm Spade & Hannawell, which was named one of Arizona's Top 10 New Companies in 1987.

 Career

-Spade started his career in advertising working on brands including Coca-Cola, Lexus, and Paul Stuart before leaving his job in 1996 to join his wife's business.
+Spade started his career in advertising, working on brands including Coca-Cola, Lexus, and Paul Stuart.
+He left his job in 1996 to work full-time on the business he and his wife had started.

 Fashion

-In 1993, he and his wife founded the fashion and lifestyle brand Kate Spade New York and in 1999, the men's brand Jack Spade.
+In 1993, he and his wife founded the fashion and lifestyle brand Kate Spade New York, and in 1999, the men's brand Jack Spade.
 Under his leadership, 26 Kate Spade stores were opened in North America and Japan.

-In 2008, he established Partners & Spade, a storefront and studio on Lafayette Street in the NoHo neighborhood of lower Manhattan.

 In 2013, he launched a collection of loungewear, Sleepy Jones, with Anthony Sperduti and Chad Buri.

 Other endeavors

-Along with launching Partners & Spade, he produced feature films with Red Bucket Films and is conceiving and publishing books through HarperCollins.
+In 2008, Spade and Sperduti established Partners & Spade, a creative branding studio and storefront in the NoHo neighborhood of Manhattan.
+He also produced the feature film Go Get Some Rosemary (2009) and several short films with Red Bucket Films, and has conceived and published several photography and concept books through such imprints as A.S.
+Books, Jack Spade Press, and Kate Spade Editions, as well as independently.

 Personal life

-Spade was married to designer Kate Brosnahan (known professionally as Kate Spade) from 1994 until her death on June 5, 2018.
-They had one child, Frances Beatrix Spade, born in February 2005.
-The actress Rachel Brosnahan is Spade's niece by marriage.
+Spade was married to designer Kate Spade (née Brosnahan) from 1994 until her death on June 5, 2018.
+They had one daughter, born in February 2005.
+Actress Rachel Brosnahan is Spade's niece.

 At the time of Kate's death by suicide, Andy released a statement acknowledging that the couple had been living separately, but close to each other, for the previous ten months, though they were not legally separated.
 Their daughter, then 13, lived with both of them.
 The statement said that Kate "suffered from depression and anxiety for many years" but had been seeking medical treatment.